Upcoming Training Programs

 2. National Academy for Customs, Central Excise & Narcotics (NACEN) for leasing of facilities for the Professional Training of 66th Batch of C&CE Officer Trainees

-3. Visiting experts can be invited as Faculty Lectures for Foundation & other important courses, based on need.
+3. Visiting experts are invited as Faculty Lectures for Foundation & other important courses, based on need.

 A.IT initiatives underway